 Biomanufacturing and 3D Printing are promising alternative production methods for a more sustainable food & drink industry.
 As consumer preferences move towards Sustainable Nourishment, the market for meat alternatives—e.g., plant- and insect-based proteins and "lab-grown" meat—grows.
 However, continued investment into improving and scaling these technologies is needed to reduce price and enhance palatability for consumers.

 At the same time, many consumers are inundated with (sometimes conflicting) information on environmentally and socially responsible choices.
 This has led to the rise of Easy Ethics and brands empowering their customers through accurate information, ethical options, supply chain visibility, and accessible channels for offering input on key issues.
-An example of Easy Ethics is carbon labeling on food & drink items—in line with the trend Carbon as a Currency.
+An example of Easy Ethics is carbon labeling on food & drink items—in line with the trend Carbon Economy.